 Dr. Thomas G. Sauer, Dean

-Dr. Jennifer L. Boothby, Associate Dean
+Dr. Jennifer Boothby, Associate Dean for Student Academic Affairs

-Dr. Harriet E. Hudson, Associate Dean
+Dr. Harriet Hudson, Associate Dean for Curriculum and Academic Affairs

 College Offices: Office of the Dean, Stalker Hall, room 200